 OYJC starts the training process earlier, providing workforce readiness training beginning in students’ sophomore year of high school.
 It provides a more intensive professional development experience, more fully preparing students for both a senior-year internship and the workforce.

-In recent years, Urban Alliance has recognized the need to connect with youth earlier in their high school careers as part of a broader strategy to prevent disengagement from successful career or college pathways among low-income students in some of Chicago’s most underserved communities.
-Urban Alliance piloted a program for high school juniors in Northern Virginia, but this program marks the first time we will be working with sophomores.
-Studies have shown that a cost-effective tool to combat youth disconnection is preventive programming.
-The most successful programs include paid, work-based learning; mentoring from an adult professional; youth-centered supports; and at least one year of follow-up services.
+In recent years, Urban Alliance has recognized the need to connect with youth earlier in their high school careers as part of a broader strategy to prevent disengagement from successful career or college pathways among communities that lack adequate resources.
+The most successful programs include paid, work-based learning; mentoring from an adult professional; youth-centered support, and at least one year of follow-up services.
 Few programs encompass all of these elements – but Urban Alliance provides the full complement.

-OYJC will work with businesses throughout Chicago to encourage increased investment in the city’s youth – particularly the traditionally underserved youth in the South Side.
+OYJC will work with businesses throughout Chicago to encourage increased investment in the city’s youth.
 Increased economic opportunity on the South Side will help lift everyone – ensuring a strong, educated, diverse new generation of workers to fill the jobs of the future.
 OYJC will complement the jobs coming to the South Side as part of the new Obama Presidential Center by preparing the next generation of local talent to succeed in a 21st century workforce.

 Bank of America, Hyatt, and KPMG signed on as signature job partners for Obama Youth Jobs Corps youth, and your company can join them.

 Early employment is proven to change the life trajectories of young people at heightened risk of disconnection, increasing their desire to succeed in school and the workforce.
-Urban Alliance serves as a bridge between students, schools, and employers to increase young people’s access to economic opportunity.
+Urban Alliance is the connection between students, schools, and employers to increase young people’s access to economic opportunity.
 Our public and private partners have leveraged their strategic partnerships with Urban Alliance to change the life trajectories of thousands of young people, while generating benefits for their businesses.

 Through partnership, companies can: